barnabwhy/SmoothMaps/README.md

 # SmoothMaps
 A Minecraft mod to provide smooth lighting and performance improvements for framed maps, paintings and rails.

-Respects your smooth lighting setting and doesn't cause a big performance hit.
+Respects your smooth lighting setting and won't cause a noticeable performance hit.

 ### Features
 - Fast smooth lighting for framed maps